Term

 Conduct is likely to be unreasonable where it involves actions or behaviours which because of the nature or frequency, raises substantial health, safety, wellbeing, resource or equity issues for the department, its staff, other service users or the complainant themselves.
 Examples include:

-- unreasonable arguments (e.g. making irrational claims)
+- unreasonable arguments (for example, making irrational claims)

 The Managing unreasonable complainant conduct procedure provides more information.